stalkrbeardedler18/code-simplicity-toolkit/CONTRIBUTING.md

 ## Guidelines
 - Follow the existing code style.
 - Write clear commit messages.
 - Include tests for new features or bug fixes when possible.
+Testing is crucial for our project's reliability and stability.

 Thank you for contributing!